 Nicki Jo Messner of Sebring, FL, and two sons, Col Peter M Gavares

 at the Pentagon, and John Gavares of San Diego, CA, six grandchildren

-and one great-grandchild Internment was with full military honors
+and one great-grandchild.
+Interment was with full military honors

 CMSgt Stanley A. Coffman expired on 24 July 2000